Entry Level Recruitment information for candidates

 - changes in contact details (for example, contact telephone number, postal address, etc).

-- Read the Candidate Guidelines and complete the Entry Level Recruitment Registration Form.
-Send the completed and signed ELR Registration Form, together with your up-to-date resume (which details your work experience) to Recruitment Services (see details below).
+- Read the Candidate Guidelines and complete your Entry Level Recruitment application online and attach your up-to-date resume (which details your work experience).

 - When a vacancy becomes available, the agency will contact Recruitment Services and request a list of potential candidates to be referred to them for consideration.
 The list is compiled from the candidate pool in accordance with the selection criteria for the vacancy, which may cover a range of administrative skills (as listed on your Registration Form and evidenced in your resume).

-- If your skills and experience match those required for the vacancy, and the vacancy details correspond with your employment preferences, Recruitment Services will contact you to discuss your availability and interest in the position.
+- If your skills and experience match those required for the vacancy, and the vacancy details correspond with your employment preferences, you will receive an email to confirm your availability and interest in the position.
 If you agree, you will be referred to the agency for consideration along with other suitable candidates.
 A copy of your resume is sent to the agency, so it is important to keep your information up to date.

 - The agency will compare the skills and experience of each candidate to the selection criteria for the vacancy, and undertake further assessment if required.
 This may include an interview.